Isoperiodic families of Poncelet polygons inscribed in a circle and circumscribed about conics from a confocal pencil: Poncelet pairs of conics and Blaschke ellipses

 \begin{remark} We want to observe first that not all $4$-Poncelet ellipses are Blaschke ellipses. \end{remark} However, the following reformulation and generalization of a statement from \cite{DGSV}, p.
 175, holds:

-\begin{theorem} Given $a, b\in \mathbb D$.
-Among all conics with the foci $a, b$ there is a unique one which is a $4$-Poncelet caustic with respect to $\mathbb T$.
+\begin{theorem} Given $p, q\in \mathbb D$.
+Among all conics with the foci $p$, $q$ there is a unique one which is $4$-Poncelet inscribed in $\mathbb T$.
 It is an ellipse and it is the Blaschke ellipse.

-\end{theorem} \begin{proof} Using Lemma \ref{lemma:Blaschke2}, we see that for given $a, b\in \mathbb D$, there is a unique $c$ (this $c\in \mathbb D$), such that $B_c(a)=b$.
-Using now the construction from \cite{DGSV} one gets the Blaschke product with zeros $0, c, a, b$.
-Since $B_c(a)=b, B_c(0)=c$, this product is decomposable and thus, generates a Blaschke ellipse.
-This Blaschke ellipse is a $4$-Poncelet caustic.
-Using the Cayley-type condition derived above in Corollary \ref{cor:k4} we see that there is at most one such $4$-Poncelet caustic with the foci $a, b$.
-Thus, the Theorem follows. \end{proof}
+\end{theorem} \begin{proof} Using Lemma \ref{lemma:Blaschke2}, we see that for given $p, q\in \mathbb D$, there is a unique $c$ (this $c\in \mathbb D$), such that $B_c(p)=q$.
+Using now the construction from \cite{DGSV} one gets the Blaschke product with zeros $0$, $c$, $p$, $q$.
+Since $B_c(p)=q$, $B_c(0)=c$, this product is decomposable and thus, generates a Blaschke ellipse which is $4$-Poncelet inscribed in $\mathbb{T}$.
+Using the Cayley-type condition derived above in Corollary \ref{cor:k4} we see that there is at most one such $4$-Poncelet inscribed conic with the foci $p$, $q$.
+Thus, we obtained the statement. \end{proof}

-The last Theorem has a highly counter-intuitive consequence. \begin{corollary} A hyperbola with the foci in $\mathbb D$ cannot be a $4$-Poncelet caustic of a polygonal line (including nonconvex ones) inscribed in $\mathbb T$. \end{corollary}
+The last Theorem has a highly counter-intuitive consequence. \begin{corollary} A hyperbola with the foci in $\mathbb D$ cannot be a $4$-Poncelet inscribed in $\mathbb T$. \end{corollary}